 History and development of firearms, their classification and characteristic features.
 Significance of forensic ballistics in criminal investigation.
 Smooth bore and rifled firearms.

 Rifling in firearms: Characteristics of rifling, types of rifling and methods to produce rifling.
 Components of small arms.
 Automatic and semi-automatic guns.
-Techniques of dismantling/ assembling of firearms.

 Ammunition: Classification of cartridges and their constructional features.
 Types of primers and priming composition, Propellants and their composition.
 Projectile: Types and their characteristic features.
 Improvise ammunition and safety.
-Constructional features of smooth bore and rifled firearm cartridges.